googleworkspace/apps-script-oauth2/README.md

 ### 5. Reseting the Access Token

-If you have an access token set and need to remove it from the property store you can remove it with the reset() command.
-Before you can call reset you need to pass the property store.
+If you have an access token set and need to remove it from the property store you can remove it with the 'reset()' function.
+Before you can call reset you need to set the property store.

     function clearService(){
       OAuth2.createService('drive')